komposter/CommunityPowerEA.com/_docs/volatility.md

 Can be one of the following:
 * ATR
 * StDev
-* ATR based on “Close-Open” (high and low prices not used)
+* ATR based on "Close-Open" (high and low prices not used)
 * WATR
 * (don’t use Volume mode for this block!)